andrewprograms/gpu_xml_parser/README.md

 ## Install

-*important*: This varies based on your CUDA version.
+*Important*: This varies based on your CUDA version.
 Make sure you install the right packages for your graphics card.

 1. Install CuPy